Nate0523/pyro-client/README.md

 ### Changelog
 Program last updated at 8/28/2020
+###### 0.1.0.6 -- Added an ASCII fire to the "Start Client" page.
+Also added additional instructions to the Start Client page as well.
 ###### 0.1.0.5 -- Cleaned up the GUI and made it look better.
 I also posted my project to GitHub.